 These natural materials are typically sustainably harvested and free from toxic chemicals that can harm your health and the planet.

-Natural latex, for example, doesn’t break down over time from moisture and movement (friction) like a conventional foam/ memory foam mattress.
+Natural latex, for example, doesn’t break down over time from moisture and movement (friction) like a conventional foam or memory-foam mattress.

-By choosing a mattress made from long-lasting and sustainably sourced natural latex, you’re doing a big part to keep mattresses out of landfills.
+By choosing a mattress made from long-lasting and sustainably sourced natural latex, you’re doing your part to keep mattresses out of landfills.

 A mattress must be 95% organic to meet USDA organic mattress standards and be labeled as organic.